cmu-phil/py-tetrad/pytetrad/R/README.md

 ## Instructions for setting up Tetrad searches to run in R (RStudio) via Py-Tetrad

+This is a possible way of connecting Tetrad to R which we are trying out.
+If you try the instructions and have trouble, please let us know.

 The minimal requirements for Java and Python for this particular setup are Java 1.8+ (8+), Python 3.7+.
 Not sure the minimal requirements for RStudio and R. In any case, using the latest stable versions of all of these will work.

-We will assume for purposes of this tutorial you're using RStudio on a Mac; we will test on other platforms soon.
+We will assume for purposes of these instructions you're using RStudio on a Mac; we will test on other platforms soon.

 There are currently several steps need to do the installation.